 - Estradiol (sensitive version) – this is the most important form of estrogen, which if it’s too high, causes fat gain, moodiness, depression, and gynecomastia (man-boobs)

 - Dihydrotestosterone (DHT) – This is your “hair loss” hormone that tends to cause many of the negative effects of testosterone.
-If this is high, you’ll start to bald and have excess body hair.
+If this is high, you’ll start to be bald and have excess body hair.

-- Cortisol – this is one of the most potent stress hormones.
+- Cortisol – is one of the most potent stress hormones.
 This will cause lots of problems, such as belly fat, muscle loss, high blood sugar, water retention, high blood pressure, and so on, and so forth.

 If any of these hormones are high, your testosterone will be lower.
 If all are high, then you’ve got some major problems.